frankomackonelee/node-js-express-mvc-fun-website/README.md

 # Node.js Fun Site

 This is a fun site created quickly to remind myself how to use Node.js.
 It is intended to show my ability to work quckly with unfamiliar tools as I've spent a few hours each evening over a week doing it.
-Setting up a Node.js server with Typescript support and DI is new to me as is mvc pattern.
+Setting up a Node.js server with TypeScript support and DI is new to me as is mvc pattern.

 This project isn't intended to be production ready, I simply want to investigate how things could be done, or to remind myself how to set some of this stuff up, and I want anyone looking at my repository to get an idea of my ability to prototype with unfamiliar tools.